10 Best Live Music Venues in Tennessee!

 Midtown has a vibrant art and music scene and the mixture of creativity and Memphis grit lead to some of the best venues in this part of town.
 Hi-Tone puts on hundreds of shows each year, from artists like Broncho to CBDB.
 There’s a good chance you won’t recognize the name of the band—and that’s half the fun.
 While a night at the Hi-Tone is always a party, you may walk out with a newfound love of, say, country-western, or reggae.
 Variety is the key here, along with being a boon to a city trying to build its creativity.
 The place has a little grit and that’s good too.

 This music venue may be one of the most unique you’ve ever heard of.
-Located 333 feet below the ground, Bluegrass Underground is a series of musical events presented by the PBS affiliate WCTE.
+Located 333 feet below the ground, The Caverns Sessions (formerly Bluegrass Underground) is a series of musical events presented by the PBS affiliate WCTE.
 According to its website, the series “celebrates the diversity of America’s musical heritage with artists from the full spectrum of genres.”
-From bluegrass (of course), to Americana, country, soul, blues, and good old rock n’ roll, this place has it all.
+From The Caverns Sessions (formerly Bluegrass Underground), to Americana, country, soul, blues, and good old rock n’ roll, this place has it all.
 Described as a “subterranean amphitheater,” located in Cumberland Caverns, this will provide you with an experience unlike any other.

 Newby’s, Memphis, TN